rhoar-qcon-2018/rhoar-kubernetes-qcon-2018/README.md

 1. Load up a complete DevOps environment in Kubernetes using Ansible automation
 1. Load our existing application code into this DevOps environment and wire it up to our GitHub repos
-1. Create a Vert.x microservice project to work with these existing services and communicate with each other [▼ ](#create-a-new-vertx-project)
+1. [▼](#create-a-new-vertx-project) Create a Vert.x microservice project to work with these existing services and communicate with each other
-   1. Implement Vert.x Kubernetes Config [▼](#implement-kubernetes-config)
+   1. [▼](#implement-kubernetes-config) Implement Vert.x Kubernetes Config
-   1. Implement clients for the noun and adjective services using OpenAPI specifications [▼](#implement-rest-clients)
+   1. [▼](#implement-rest-clients) Implement clients for the noun and adjective services using OpenAPI specifications
-   1. Implement a REST API using OpenAPI 3 specifications and service proxies [▼](#implement-rest-api)
+   1. [▼](#implement-rest-api) Implement a REST API using OpenAPI 3 specifications and service proxies
    1. Implement a new [service proxy](https://vertx.io/docs/vertx-service-proxy/java/)
    1. Implement a reactive Kafka system to stream "liked" insults
    1. Generate JavaScript code to integrate our application into the UI